Antiz96/arch-update/CONTRIBUTING.md

 ## General rules

 These general rules apply to **every** contributions (whatever the type).
-They should **always** be acknowledged and strictly followed in any circumstances:
+They should **always** be acknowledged and **strictly** followed in any circumstances:

 Basic common sense applies to every contributions & discussions: stay polite and respectful, no flaming/trolling/spamming or any kind of discrimination/harassment, avoid controversial topics *(specifically if it has nothing to do with this project whatsoever)*, etc...

 Use English as much as possible for contributions & discussions.
-If required, I can also speak French, but it's important that contributions & discussions are intelligible to most people.
+If required, I can also speak French, but it's important that contributions & discussions remain intelligible to most people.

 Arch-Update is developed and tested specifically with *vanilla* Arch Linux in mind.
 That doesn't mean that Arch-Update won't work with other Arch based distributions (e.g. EndeavourOS,  CachyOS, Garuda...), but keep in mind that such distributions are supported at a "best effort" level.
 In other words, I'll try my best to keep Arch-Update compatible with derivatives distributions, but there's no guarantee that Arch-Update (or parts of it) will continuously work properly on said distributions.

 ## Open an issue

-Before [opening an issue](https://github.com/Antiz96/arch-update/issues/new/choose), verify that's not any related one already existing.
+Before [opening an issue](https://github.com/Antiz96/arch-update/issues/new/choose), verify that there isn't one already open on the same (or a similar) subject.

-Also, make sure to use the correct type for your issue (`Bug Report` or `Feature Request`) and to provide the requested information.
+Make sure to use the correct type for your issue (`Bug Report` or `Feature Request`) and to provide the requested information.
 If you have a doubt about which one is the most appropriate for your issue (or if you think that none of these types apply to your issue), feel free to use the general `Other` type.

 Providing as much details as possible in your issue will ease its processing.

-## Open a pull requests
+## Open a pull request

-Read the following before opening a pull request and make sure to provide the information requested in the [pull request template](https://github.com/Antiz96/arch-update/blob/main/.github/PULL_REQUEST_TEMPLATE.md) in your pull request's description.
+Read the following sub-chapter before opening a pull request and make sure to provide the information requested in the [pull request template](https://github.com/Antiz96/arch-update/blob/main/.github/PULL_REQUEST_TEMPLATE.md).

 ### Open an issue first